-Call your insurance agent if it is beyond your scope.
-The faster you get going the more you save, and less headaches for everybody.
+Call your insurance agent if the water damage is beyond your scope.

 6: Remove the Water/ Get Professional Help.

 If you can, sweep out, mop and/or vacuum as much water as possible, and wash and dry any fabrics that you can.
 Get as many fans as you can to start air movement.
 Air movement is as important as temperature for drying purposes.
 Dehumidifiers can lower the room humidity and thus cause the surfaces to dry faster.
-If the carpets have gotten wet, it is prudent to call a professional restoration company immediately, since water can run underneath the surface and cause problems later, such as mildew, molds and bad odors.
+If the carpets have gotten wet, it is prudent to call a professional water damage restoration company immediately, since water can run underneath the surface and cause water damage problems later, such as mildew, molds and bad odors.
 Allphase Restoration and Construction has the tools to test to see where the water is EVEN BELOW the obvious surface.
-Allphase Restoration and Construction is certified, trained, and has the equipment and experience to do the job right for you.
+We are certified, trained, and have the equipment and experience to do the job right for you.

 7: Check the Source.

-If the water that has come in is from rising flood waters, or unsanitary sources, such and tubs or sinks it is called “gray water” and precautions must be taken.
+If your water damage problems stem from rising flood waters or unsanitary sources, such as tubs or sinks, it is called “gray water”, and precautions must be taken.
 Use gloves, rubber boots and use disinfectants on surfaces during and after the drying process.
-Call Allphase Restoration and Construction immediately to mitigate further damage.
+Contact us immediately for flood water damage restoration and repair Columbus, OH.

 8: Size & Time Frame.

-If there is an unusual amount of water, or it has set long enough on the floor it probably means that the water has started to permeate the walls.
-A professional is needed to handle this kind of disaster for you.
-Allphase Restoration and Construction, can apply anti-microbial (chemicals to prevent mold from starting and also deodorizes at the same time) to all surfaces and even into wall cavities sometimes without removing the wall surface, (certainly an advantage, it can save time and money, and for your convenience it gets your life put back together sooner.)
+If there is an unusual amount of water, or several hours have passed before you found the water damage, it probably means that the water damage has started to permeate the walls.
+A professional is needed to handle this kind of water damage repair.
+Allphase Restoration and Construction can apply anti-microbial cleaners (chemicals to prevent mold from starting and also deodorizes at the same time) to all surfaces and even into drywall spaces, sometimes without removing the wall surface.

 Columbus, Hilliard, Dublin, Westerville, Gahanna, Worthington, New Albany, Grove City, Whitehall, Bexley, Reynoldsburg, Powell, Upper Arlington, Pickerington, Canal Winchester, Lewis Center, Pataskala, Lancaster, Marion, Marysville, Plain City, Delaware.